-8.5 SAFETY DEVICE TESTING
+8.5 Safety Device Testing

-Systematic and thorough tests of the operating and safety devices should be performed to ensure that they are operating as designed.
+Systematic and thorough tests of the operating and safety devices should be performed to ensure that they are operating as designed (see Section 5).
 Certain code requirements, such as ASME CSD-1, require that these tests be performed on a scheduled basis.
 Test schedules must conform to local jurisdictions.
 The results of the tests should be recorded in a logbook.